FedeDP/Clight/README.md

 ## How to run it
 Even if a systemd user unit is shipped, proper way to start clight is by autostarting clight from your DE autostart.
-For this reason, clight installs a desktop file in /etc/xdg/autostart.
+Clight tries to be a 0-configuration software; therefore, it installs a desktop file in /etc/xdg/autostart.
 This way, no matter what's your DE is, if it is xdg-compliant, it will automatically start clight.
-User has not to do anything but reboot after installing clight.
+User has to do nothing but reboot after installing clight.
-**This is needed to assure that X is running when clight gets started** as on systemd there is no proper way of knowing whether X has been started or not.
+**This is needed to assure that X is running when clight gets started**, as on systemd there is no proper way of knowing whether X has been started or not.
-Simply enabling the unit could cause clight to auto-disabling gamma support if it cannot find any running X server.
 Note that desktop file will just execute "systemctl --user start clight"; clight user service will then kick in clightd dependency and will restart itself in case of crash.

 Finally, a desktop file to take a fast screen backlight recalibration ("clight -c"), useful to be binded to a keyboard shortcut, is installed too, and it will show up in your applications menu.